TsybulkaM/eve-linux-terminal/README.md

 ## Overview

-This guide provides commands for interacting with the EVE controller to display terminal text and manage the screen from Linux.
+This guide provides commands for interacting with the EVE controller to display terminal text and manage by ANSI commands the screen from Linux.

 ![htop](docs/htop_demo.jpg)